-The spread of a new strain of coronavirus (COVID-19) is currently a high profile news topic.
-Information is regularly updated on the spread of the disease, the symptoms and how to minimise infection but it can be difficult to find information about whether to continue breastfeeding if a nursing mother has COVID-19.
+The spread of a strain of coronavirus (COVID-19) has been a high profile news topic since December 2019.
+At the time of writing (October 2022) information is still being debated on the incidence of the disease, the symptoms, variants and what control measures are appropriate.
+Initially there was confusion whether or not to continue breastfeeding if a nursing mother had symptoms of COVID-19.
 This article shares places to find official recommendations about coronavirus and breastfeeding.

-Note: Information is subject to change as more is discovered about this new virus—please check individual websites for the latest recommendations.
+Note: Information is subject to change as more is discovered about COVID-19—please check individual websites for the latest recommendations.

 What is coronavirus?

-Can you continue to breastfeed with coronavirus disease?
+Can you continue to breastfeed with COVID-19 disease?

 La Leche League International

-when any member of the family has been exposed, the infant has been exposed.
-Hence, any interruption of breastfeeding may actually increase the infant’s risk of becoming ill and even of becoming severely ill.
+If someone who is breastfeeding becomes ill, it is important not to interrupt breastfeeding unless it becomes medically necessary.
+When any member of the family has been exposed, the infant has been exposed.
+Any interruption of breastfeeding may actually increase the infant’s risk of becoming ill and even of becoming severely ill.

 One small study found that breast milk from infected mothers did not contain the virus.